drts01/presentation--ci-cd-101/slides/032-ci-benefits.md

 Note:
 * small code chunks are more manageable
-* frequent merging of small code is easier
+* frequent integration becomes easier
 * more able to adjust changes in implantation, priorities, etc